mnot/I-D/variant/draft.md

 Note that the `Variants` header is not a commitment to make representations of a certain nature available; the runtime behaviour of the server always overrides hints like `Variants`.

+# Acknowledgments

+This protocol is conceptually similar to, but simpler than, Transparent Content Negotiation {{?RFC2295}}.
+Thanks to its authors for their inspiration.

+It is also a generalisation of a Fastly feature designed by Rogier 'DocWilco' Mulhuijzen.

+Thanks to Hooman Beheshti for his review and input.

 --- back